-- 3.1.b Each driver shall be entitled to a maximum of 6 attempts at qualification, weather permitting. - 3.1.c An audible warning will be given in English language at one (1) minute and at thirty (30) seconds during the warm-up period.
-At the starting time, an audible and visible signal will be given for a rolling start. - 3.1.d The start position should be arranged so that the master and individual clocks for all cars will be triggered correctly.
-The start/finish line must be clearly marked on the track surface and side barriers. - 3.1.e All drivers will be entitled to participate in a final. - 3.1.f The top qualifier will compete in the semi-final 'A' and/or 'B' (see also rule 3.4.e) and will receive the Top Qualifier's trophy at the Awards' Banquet.
+- 3.2.b Each driver shall be entitled to a maximum of 6 attempts at qualification, weather permitting. - 3.2.c An audible warning will be given in English language at one (1) minute and at thirty (30) seconds during the warm-up period.
+At the starting time, an audible and visible signal will be given for a rolling start. - 3.2.d Flying Start: Timing/counting starts for each car separately the first time that car passes the start-line or as maximum as when a 150% of a standard lap-time for the track has passed since the clock is running.
+The start/finish line must be clearly marked on the track surface and side barriers. - 3.2.e All drivers will be entitled to participate in a final. - 3.2.f The top qualifier can compete in the semi-final 'A' and can practice at both semi-finals practice runs. (see also rule 3.4.e) and will receive the Top Qualifier's trophy at the Awards' Banquet.
 The first four or five (4 or 5) drivers from each semi-final will go into the Main Final.
 The remaining two nominal (2) positions in the Main Final will be taken by the next two (2) fastest drivers from either of the two (2) semi-finals.
 The positions in the Main Final are determined by each drivers' semi-final result.
-In the case of different weather conditions (dry/wet) during the semifinals, five or six (5 or 6) from each semi-final will go to the Main Final and their position will be based on their result achieved for each respective race combined. - 3.1.g The 'A' series sub-finals will be composed of odd placed drivers following qualification, the 'B' series sub-finals will be composed of even placed drivers after qualification. - 3.1.h All sub-finals consisting of ten/twelve/thirteen (10/12/13) drivers are of twenty (20) minutes duration (up to 1/16 sub finals) or of thirty (30) minutes duration (from 1/8th to semi finals) with the top three/four (3 / 4) from each sub-final progressing to the next sub-final up to and including the quarter (1/4) finals. - 3.1.i No allowance for changing conditions from 'A' or 'B' sub-finals will be made. - 3.1.j The main Final, consisting of ten or twelve (10 or 12) cars, plus an extra last car (that spot will be decided on a 15 minutes race among the discarded semi-finalists after the exhibition final: LCQ) is of sixty (60) minutes duration. - 3.1.k The Race Director may authorize track repairs or improvements with the referees agreement.
+In the case of different weather conditions (dry/wet) during the semifinals, five or six (5 or 6) from each semi-final will go to the Main Final and their position will be based on their result achieved for each respective race combined. - 3.2.g Deliberate stops waiting for the signal at the track and cutting the track to find a better position in it are infringements to be penalized unless otherwise authorized by common decision of the Race Director and the Referees communicated at the Team Manager Meeting.
+The announcement: "Clock is running" will indicate that the heat has started. - 3.2.h All sub-finals consisting of ten/twelve/thirteen (10/12/13) drivers are of twenty (20) minutes duration (up to 1/16 sub finals) or of thirty (30) minutes duration (from 1/8th to semi-finals) with the top three/four (3 / 4) from each sub-final progressing to the next sub-final up to and including the quarter (1/4) finals. - 3.2.i No allowance for changing conditions from 'A' or 'B' sub-finals will be made. - 3.2.j The main Final, consisting of ten or twelve (10 or 12) cars, plus an extra last car (that spot will be decided on a 15 minutes race among the discarded semi-finalists after the exhibition final: LCQ) is of sixty (60) minutes duration. - 3.2.k The Race Director may authorize track repairs or improvements with the referees agreement.
 Team Managers will be informed.
-This may include watering in order to ensure tracks stability for the duration of the event. - 3...
-During heats and finals, a maximum of two (2) mechanics per driver and the designated Team Manager are allowed in the pits.
+This may include watering in order to ensure tracks stability for the duration of the event. - 3.2.I During heats and finals, a maximum of two (2) mechanics per driver and the designated Team Manager are allowed in the pits.
 The Team Manager cannot act as a third mechanic.

-3.2 TIMED PRACTICE SYSTEM
+3.3 TIMED PRACTICE SYSTEM

-- 3.2.a The practice for drivers will only be run in qualification group order.
-If facilities allow it, Practice Heats can include up to 15 drivers per heat. - 3.2.b Monday 3 rounds of controlled practice, not counting towards reseeding a) Best consecutive laps added together for a result inside either the complete 10 minutes duration or those last 5 minutes or b) The complete 5 minutes may be used for seeding purposes (laps and time).
+- 3.3.a The practice for drivers will only be run in qualification group order.
+If facilities allow it, Practice Heats can include up to 15 drivers per heat. - 3.3.b Monday 3 rounds of controlled practice, not counting towards reseeding